sandyHayward/Managing-a-ChildrenSports-League/README.md

 # soccer-league-coordinator
-use dictionary and array collections to create three teams of six players
+use dictionary and array collections to create three teams of six players, evenly divide the players by experience and height